Articles

 Pricing:

-Juuno’s Business plan costs just $5 per screen per month, offering unlimited users, playlists, content scheduling, and white-label support.
+Juuno's Business plan costs just $5 per screen per month, offering unlimited users, playlists, content scheduling, and white-label support.
 A Growth plan at $9 per screen per month is coming soon with advanced features like API access and remote device management.
-Enterprise plans with custom pricing will include SLAs, dedicated support, and large-scale deployment options.
+White-label reseller plans are a flat $100/month USD ($150 AUD).
+Annual plans save ~8%.
+See full pricing.

 2. Scala

 Scala provides a comprehensive suite of digital signage solutions tailored to enterprise environments, particularly in the retail sector.
 It supports diverse use cases such as assisted kiosk selling, in-store shelf signage, digital menu boards, and full-scale video walls.
-Scala's platform is built for scalability and includes content management tools, real-time updates, and integrations with smart pickup and checkout systems.
+The platform is built for scalability and includes content management tools, real-time updates, and integrations with smart pickup and checkout systems.
 It also offers its own line of media player hardware for offline functionality, making it suitable for environments with intermittent internet access.
-With a strong focus on customization and reliability, Scala is well-suited for retailers seeking robust, centralized control over digital displays across multiple locations.

 Features: